Malwprotector/hermetis/README.md

 ## Overview

-**Hermetis** is an embedded control system designed to autonomously manage rocket launches.
+**Hermetis** is an embedded control system designed to theoretically autonomously manage rocket launches.
 It integrates sensor readings, PID control loops, actuator management, and safety protocols to ensure a smooth and safe rocket flight.
 The system is responsible for monitoring the rocket's altitude, velocity, and motor status, as well as implementing real-time adjustments to maintain desired parameters throughout the flight.

 The system can handle critical events like sensor malfunctions, control system instability, and energy conservation via low-power modes, making it reliable for high-stakes launch operations.